* Lowell Skoog has a copy of each article marked with an asterisk.

-- 1981, June: First ski crossing of the Ptarmigan Traverse, north to south, by Brian Sullivan, Dan Stage, Dick Easter, 5 days.
+- 1981, June: First ski crossing of the Ptarmigan Traverse, north to south, by Brian Sullivan, Dan Stage, 5 days.
+(Update: see this.)

 - 1982, June: Second ski crossing of the Ptarmigan Traverse, north to south, by Gary Brill, Mark Hutson, Kerry Ritland, Lowell Skoog, 3 days.